Last update: March 05, 2021

 There are several stages in the bug life cycle that can affect the order of the steps taken.
 For example, if the detected error is not so important for the current stage or a given version, it may get the Deferred status at the beginning.
 The process can also stop because of the lack of sufficient information about the defect the tester passes to the developer.

 Defects and their business impact

 Defects are an integral part of every software product.
-We have to accept the fact that finding all bugs is simply impossible.
+We have to accept the fact that finding all bugs is simply impossible, but but the existence of bugs in the first place can ruin your business.
 Our task is to ensure the highest possible quality and reduce the cost of business defects – and these can be very serious.

 How to manage bugs?

 Once we find bugs, we must learn how to manage them.
 It would seem that identifying defects is a walk in the park – after all, we’re supposed to eliminate each identified problem.
 But what if we have limited human resources, deadlines are near, and mistakes are multiplying?

 First of all, we need to prioritize defects.
 This measure determines how urgent correction is.
 Thanks to prioritization, we can plan work without fearing that we will constantly fight errors.
 Of course, some defects need to be repaired immediately, but a large part of them can wait their turn.

 Severity is another useful measure for managing errors.
 It tells us what impact a given bug will have on the application.
 As with prioritization, its levels must be well defined.
 An example of a critical error is the inability to make a quick transfer in the banking system.
 A logo error, on the other hand, will have a negligible impact on the system.

 You can also categorize bugs.
 That allows creating databases and more accurate reports so that testers can check whether a given error has already been reported.
 It also enables better diagnostics and identification of application areas that are causing the most problems, i.e., those that should be given special attention during future tests.